Conditions of Grant

 Claiming your grant

-4 The procedures laid down by us for claiming the grant must be adhered to and these are enclosed with the offer letter.
+3. To claim your grant, please follow the guidance in your offer letter.
 Please note that the responsibility for claiming your grant on a regular basis is yours.
 If during the lifetime of the grant there is a gap exceeding nine months in claiming the next instalment without a satisfactory written explanation we have the right to withdraw the grant.

 Reporting requirements and evaluation

-5 You must comply with our monitoring and evaluation requirements as outlined on the enclosed blue document.
+1. You must comply with our evaluation and reporting requirements as outlined in the enclosed blue document.

-6 You must send us audited accounts, or such accounts as are required by the Charities Act, and an annual report, for the years in which the grant, or any part of it, was received.
-The accounts should specifically acknowledge the Trust’s grant, the amount you were awarded and that the grant is restricted.
+2. You must send us your audited annual report and accounts.
+If you are a registered charity, these must be in such form as is required by the Charities Act.
+If you are registered company that is not a charity but is eligible for a grant from us, these must be in such form as is required by the Companies Act.
+In any case, the accounts should cover the years in which the grant, or any part of it, was received.
+The accounts should specifically acknowledge the Trust’s grant, the amount you were awarded and state that the grant is restricted.

 Use of publications and materials

-9 You grant us a non-exclusive, irrecoverable, royalty free license to use and reproduce the materials and or publications produced in whole or in part as a result of the grant for any purpose.
-You will ensure that all relevant third party permissions have been obtained to enable us to use and reproduce such materials in accordance with this clause.
+4. You grant us anirrevocable,royalty free licence to use, reproduce and disseminate materials and publications (e.g. research) produced in whole or in part as a result of the grant for any purpose.
+You will ensure relevant third party permissions have been obtained to enable us to use, reproduce and disseminate such materials.

-11 If your grant includes salary costs, our funding cannot be released until an appointment to the funded post has been made and you have informed us that this has happened.
+7. If your grant includes salary costs, our funding cannot be released until an appointment to the funded post has been madeand you have informed us that this has happened.
 You will need to tell us where the post was advertised, who was appointed, the number of hours they will be working, and their start date.

-12 We expect you to advertise all posts funded by us.
+8. We expect you to advertise all new and/or vacant posts funded by us.
 If this is not possible, please contact your Grants Manager.

-14 If the post we are funding becomes vacant at any point (for example, because the individual has left your organisation, is on long-term sick leave, or on maternity leave, etc.) you need to inform us immediately.
+10. If the post we are funding becomes vacant at any point or the post holder is on long-term sick leave or on maternity leave, you need to inform us immediately.
 You will need to tell us what arrangements you are making to cover the post and if applicable your timetable for recruitment.
-If you are not using temporary cover you will need to stop claiming your quarterly requests for payment until the post is no longer vacant.
+If you are not using temporary cover you will need to stop claiming your requests for payment until the post is no longer vacant or the post holder has returned to work.

 Securing additional funds

-21 Please inform us of any major changes to your organisation, this may include impending mergers, financial difficulties, significant loss of funding, significant changes in staffing, and/or Charity Commission matters.
+18. Please inform us in writing of any major changes to your organisation; this may include impending mergers, financial difficulties, significant loss of funding, significant changes in staffing, fraud, and/or Charity Commission/other regulatory matters (including but not limited to "serious incidents" as described in the Charity Commission's guidance on reporting serious incidents).

-22 If you change your address, please inform us, providing details of your new address on your organisation’s headed notepaper.
+19. If you change your address, please inform us in writing, providing details of your new address on your organisation’s headed notepaper.

 From our Twitter